 Our flights depart from Terminal 1 at King Abdulaziz International Airport, Jeddah (JED).
 When entering the terminal, keep an eye out for our flyadeal purple and lime check-in counters

 Named after King Abdulaziz Al Saud and inaugurated in 2019, the airport is the busiest airport of Saudi Arabia and Terminal 1 is the newest and most modern facility.

 It is located 19km north of Jeddah.
-Please find below a map to our terminal.
+Please Click here to find the map to our terminal.

 King Khalid International Airport in Riyadh is located 35 kilometers north of the city.
 It started operations in 1983 and since then has undergone rounds of modernisations becoming a key hub for the region.
 We are operating from Terminal 5 for domestic flights, which was opened in 2016.
 We are operating from Terminal 2 for international flights.

 When entering T5 or T2 in RUH please look for our purple and lime signs, you can’t miss us!

-A map to our terminal is given below.
+A map to our terminals is given here.

 King Fahd International Airport is our gateway to the Eastern Province, and is located about 20 km to the North West of Dammam.
 Commercial operations started here in 1999, and flyadeal flies daily flights to and from Jeddah.
 The airport is considered to be one of the largest in the world by land area, and the design combines both modern and Islamic influences.